 Reasons to learn German

-German is widely spoken in Europe: Count the 83 Million inhabitants of Germany, add Austria, the German speaking part of Switzerland plus Luxemburg, and German speaking minorities in Northern Italy, Southern Denmark and the Alsace in France and you get the picture.
-Of course, there is more than just the holiday aspect, since Germany is […]
+German is widely spoken in Europe: Count the 83 Million inhabitants of Germany, add Austria, the German-speaking part of Switzerland plus Luxemburg, and German-speaking minorities in Northern Italy, Southern Denmark and the Alsace in France, and you get the picture.
+Of course, there is more than just the holiday aspect since Germany is not exactly […]

 German Expatriates in London